rachiki/twitiny/README.md

 # twitiny
-tiny twitter implementation with goal being clean code and whole pipeline
+tiny twitter implementation with goal being clean code and a whole pipeline